• Skip to primary navigation

 • Once the grill is preheated, place tuna steaks directly on the grill grates.
 Make sure to leave enough space between each steak for proper airflow.

-• Continue to cook the tuna until it reaches the desired internal temperature.
-Remove from the grill.
+• Continue to cook the tuna until it reaches your desired internal temperature.
+Remove from the grill and let rest for a few minutes.

 • Serve the smoked tuna with your favorite side dishes.